DBA Frequently Asked Questions

 If I do not have the level of required statistical background, what can I do?

-Check your local university or accredited online universities for courses that cover the topics outlined in question 4 above.
+Check your local university or accredited online universities for courses that cover the topics outlined in the previous answer.

 Why do I need to provide a draft research proposal with my application?